BhanuBolligorla/DevOps-Srinivas-/Apache-Maven/Maven.md

 * `deploy :` deploy: Deploys the packaged code to a remote repository (eg: Maven Central or a private repository) for sharing with other developers or applications.
   * `Syntax:`  mvn deploy

+ ### `Maven Architecture :`
+  - Remote repository is reffering to organisation level

+   - local repository is reffering to local machine (window's)

+   - central repository is reffering to apache maven

+### `Maven Artifact :`

+ - Maven artifact is file such as war,jar,ear files used by a Maven project.

+  - Maven artifacts are stored in repositories,so they can be used as dependencies by other projects

+  - Maven artifacts are identified by three components

+       1. group ID: A unique identifier for the group or organization

+      2. Artifact ID: A unique identifier for the artifact within the group.

+      3. version : also called artifact co-ordinates

+## Maven Repository Flow :

+  **Step 1:** When developer executes mvn command, it will go and check in local repository.
+If found the dependencies and plugins in the local repository, developer will get the artifact.

+  **Step 2:** If not found it in local repository from developer machine, it will go and search in remote repository.

+  **Step 3:** From remote repository, required dependency or plugins will get stored in local repository.

+  **Step 4:** From local repository, developer will get the artifact.

+## Project Object Model (POM):

+   - Pom is short

+   - XML file located at the root of the project (pom.xml)

+   - It includes configuration for your project, including :

+        1. Information about the project

+        2. Configuration details to build the project

+        3. Contains default values for most of the projects

+           eg: source directory, target directory

+       4. Dependencies of the project

+       5. Configuration about plugins and goals

+* Declaring Dependencies :

+   - while declaring the dependencies , co-ordinates of the artifacts must be provided

+    such as : group id , artifact id, version

+## pre-requasites :

+   1. JDK (Java Development Kit) installed.

+   2. Maven installed on your system.

+   3. Set MAVEN_HOME and update the PATH environment variable.

+   4. Internet access for downloading dependencies.

+## What is .m2 folder ..?

+   - The .m2 folder is Maven's local repository where it stores downloaded dependencies and plugins.
+It helps avoid re-downloading artifacts each time you build a project.

+  - It's located in your home directory (eg : ~/.m2)